Hydrogen Energy Supply Chain – Pilot Project

 In January 2022, the Suiso Frontier left Hastings with its cargo of liquid hydrogen which (in February 2022) was unloaded at the receiving terminal in the port of Kobe, Japan.
 This marked the completion of the HESC – Pilot Project.

 A completion of pilot project report has been published by the project.
+A Marine Species Report has also been released by the project.

 After the pilot project, the project consortium will assess the feasibility of ‘scaling up’ operations to produce and export larger quantities of liquefied hydrogen on a commercial scale.